-“Charlie” Henderson ran the company with flair.
-He was one of Toronto’s great Victorians keeping company with Toronto notables Ned Hanlan, Canada’s first international sports hero and world-class rowing champion, and Goldwin Smith, noted author and historian.
-Henderson was recognized by everyone as he drove his horse and buggy around town ready to conduct an auction at the drop of his top hat.
-Many auctions were held directly on the Toronto docks, with Charlie deftly taking bids from the crowd as containers of fruit and dry goods were unloaded.
+“Charlie” Henderson was one of Toronto’s great Victorians keeping company with Toronto notables Ned Hanlan, Canada’s first international sports hero and world-class rowing champion, and Goldwin Smith, noted author and historian.
+Recognized by everyone as he drove his horse and buggy around town ready to conduct an auction at the drop of his top hat, he conducted many auctions directly on the Toronto docks, deftly taking bids from the crowd as containers of fruit and dry goods were unloaded.

 When Charles Henderson died at age 81 in 1928, the media paid tribute to the veteran auctioneer:

 “Elegantly silk-hatted, spatted and cravatted, he was this city’s most famous glass of fashion and mold of form, as well as its most persuasive orator and most original character.
 He never sold any article with a guarantee of uniqueness so genuine as his own”.

 “A composite of civic history could be gathered from beneath Charlie Henderson’s hammer.
 His office was the scene of the making of many a political career...He has auctioned everything auctioned in Toronto”.
 Toronto Telegram, Dec.
 7, 1928.

 The business passed on to Charles’ son Douglas, and in 1939, ownership of the company was transferred to Douglas’ partner Frank Waddington.
 As the new proprietors, the Waddington family re-named the auction house ‘Waddington’s’, and ran the successful business for the next four decades.